waqaarkhan92/Oblicore/EP_Compliance_User_Workflow_Maps.md

 # 1. INTRODUCTION

-This document defines complete step-by-step user journey maps for all workflows in the EP Compliance Platform.
+This document defines complete step-by-step user journey maps for all workflows in the Oblicore Platform.
 Each workflow specifies the user actions, system responses, decision points, and error paths.

 **Terminology Note:** All entity names, field names, statuses, and enums match the Canonical Dictionary exactly.